Community & Partnerships Outreach Communication

 There are two other components of our communication around open.
 The first is the incorporation of Open Education in the University Libraries for New Faculty and Graduate Students pressbook.
 In this space we offer introductory language to Open Education and tie those concepts directly to areas of interest for faculty and graduates students.
 Second, we also launched an updated and customized version of One Minute to Open, a direct to email marketing campaign that was the SPARC Open Education Leadership Capstone for the Director of Learning Engagement, Jess Williams.
 More information on her work, and a link to the community resource can be found here.
 We are currently focusing on faculty with this campaign, and it launched on Monday!

 For the Texas Open Pedagogy Core Elements course, I would focus my communication and outreach on faculty audiences.
-In my communication with them, I want to focus on:
+My communication methods would include targeted emails and partnering with the Faculty Engagement and Development office to host workshops and presentations.
+Individual consultations with faculty might also be a great place to promote this learning opportunity.

 Austin Community College Faculty: Support needed for creation, adoption and maintenance of existing OER.